 Participation in the guideline proposal review process:

-- Six to 10 hours each March/April
+- Six to 10 hours each during review cycle

 Participation in the guideline manuscript review process: